 - Some pain and discomfort for 3 to 4 weeks, although it should gradually get better from the first two to three 2 to 3 days. - You may notice a small amount of drainage from the incision sites on the first one 1 to 2 days.
 This is normal.
-You may cover with gauze and secure with paper tape. - If there are any sutures, they will be removed in 1 to 2 weeks after your surgery. - Do not be overly concerned if you notice a decreased sensation in your chest or nipples.
-It is important to remember that chest and nipple sensation can take up to 1 year, possibly 2, for full sensation to return.
-Most men, however, seem to get most of the feeling back sooner than that. - You may hear a "sloshing" sound in the chest.
+You may cover with gauze and secure with paper tape. - If there are any sutures, they will be removed in 1 to 2 weeks after your surgery. - Do not be overly concerned if you notice a decreased sensation in your breast/nipples.
+It is important to remember that breast/ nipple sensation can take up to 1 year, possibly 2, for full sensation to return.
+Most women, however, seem to get most of the feeling back sooner than that. - You may hear a "sloshing" sound in the breasts if you had saline implants.
+This is caused by the fluid and the air in the implants.
 This will usually stop within 1 week.